pago/pioc/README.md

 ## Changes

+### Version 1.3
+- **provider.get()**: Now performs a suffix search if the service is unknown and the prefix search was unsuccessful as well.
+- The resolution (finding dependencies, resolving them) algorithm is now pluggable and can be changed by through the pioc.resolver property

 ### Version 1.2
 - **inject.lazy(serviceName)**: Specify a lazy property injection.
 - **Symbol support**: Support injecting properties that are defined using ES6 Symbol.